Shubhamsraut/Simple-Linear-Regression/README.md

 **Steps accompolished in the code: **

- 1) Importing the libraries and dataset
+ 1) Importing the libraries and dataset.
- 2) Finding the correlation
+ 2) Finding the correlation.
- 3) Building of the model
+ 3) Building the model.
- 4) Prediction of new data point
+ 4) Prediction of new data point.
- 5) Alternate checking of new accuracy
+ 5) Alternate checking of new accuracy.